Argentine military trials of 2009: History

-A former conscript, Fernando Cangiano, of the 10th Armoured Cavalry Reconnaissance Squadron, which fought in the Falklands War, has also dismissed the claims about the "supposed widespread sadism present among the Argentine officers and NCOs" and the claim that the conscripts had not handled themselves well during the fight.
-A former conscript, César Trejo, of the 3rd Infantry Regiment, which also fought in the defence of the Argentine stronghold of Port Stanley, also accused Argentine defense minister Nilda Garré of promoting a "state of confused politics" for the CECIM.
+Marine Private Héctor Miguel Rolla, who according to CECIM, had been abused and also died from starvation, had in fact died from hypothermia on the morning of 7 June on Mount Longdon after having spent a good part of a freezing night out in the open while on sentry duty.
+Several high-profile veterans were skeptical about the accusations of widespread abuse with Colonel Martiniano Duarte, an ex-601 Commando Company officer in the Falklands, saying in 2014 that it has become "fashionable" for ex-conscripts to now accuse their superiors of abandonment.
+A former conscript, Fernando Pablo Cangiano, of the 10th Armoured Cavalry Reconnaissance Squadron, which fought during the Battle of Wireless Ridge in the Falklands, has also dismissed the claims about the "supposed widespread sadism present among the Argentine officers and NCOs" and the claim that the conscripts had not handled themselves well as soldiers during the ground fighting.
+A former conscript, César Trejo, of the 3rd Infantry Regiment, who also fought in the defence of the Argentine stronghold of Port Stanley, also accused the then Argentine defense minister Nilda Garré of promoting a "state of confused politics" on behalf of CECIM.